Ceramic Magnet Material - The Most Commonly Used Permanent Magnets Available Today

-Ceramic (Ferrite) magnets were formulated in the 1950s by Phillips in Holland.
-The major raw material used to manufacture ferrite magnets is very inexpensive; iron oxide, more commonly known as "rust"!
-Due to their low cost, ceramic magnets are the most commonly used permanent magnets even today.A special form of ferrite magnets is produced using a flexible binder for the ferrite powder.
+Ceramic (ferrite) magnet material was first formulated in the 1950s and then further developed in the 1960s as a less expensive alternative to other types of magnet materials.
+The major raw materials used to manufacture ceramic magnets are iron oxide (commonly known as rust) and strontium carbonate.
+When these materials are mixed together at elevated temperatures ranging from 1800-2000 degrees F, a chemical conversion occurs which creates the ferrite material.
+Due to their low cost, ceramic magnets are the most commonly used permanent magnets today.A special form of ferrite magnets is produced using a flexible binder for the ferrite powder.
 These materials are commonly referred to as "flexible magnets".

 Integrated Magnetics designs and builds custom technical ceramic magnets and magnetic assemblies, manufactured to meet your specialty requirements.
 Send us a request for quote or contact us today for more information about standard or custom neo magnets.
 Large inventory of neodymium magnets are also available for on-line purchase at MagnetShop.com.